 What are the different types of burn injuries?

 Burn injuries stem from a variety of sources, including direct contact with flames, hot liquids, hot surfaces, scalds, chemical burns, and electrical burns.
-They may occur in the kitchen, in a car accident, truck accident, during a restaurant mishap or in a workplace accident involving fire or explosion.
+They may occur in the kitchen, in a car accident, motorcycle crash, truck accident, during a restaurant mishap or in a workplace accident involving fire or explosion.